How to Choose the Best LL.M. Program for You: A Complete Guide

 Generally, most choices are a combination of the following strategies:

-- Apply to the top programs.
+- Apply to the top LL.M. programs.
 Depending on your demographics, they may also be well-funded, but if they are not, you might have to get creative about how to fund them.

 - Any combination of the above.